Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Timing performance

 \subsection{Evaluation method of time resolution}

-When each side has a single readout channel (one SiPM or series connection of three SiPMs, see \secref{sec:ActiveConverterPrototype} and \tabref{tab:SiPM}), $\tleft$ and $\tright$ were calculated directly from the leading edge of each channel.
-When three channels were read out on each side, $t_\mathrm{left}$ and $t_\mathrm{right}$ were obtained from the weighted average of the leading-edge times from the three channels, with the weights determined by the single channel resolutions.
-Typically, the central channel had about three times larger weight than each of the peripheral ones because its sensitive area is fully contained in the LYSO end face.
+For configurations where each side has a single readout channel (either a single SiPM or three SiPMs in series connection; see \secref{sec:ActiveConverterPrototype} and \tabref{tab:SiPM}), the detection times for the left and right channels, $\tleft$ and $\tright$, were calculated directly from the leading edge of each waveform.
+For configurations with three readout channels on each side, $\tleft$ and $\tright$ were obtained from the weighted average of the leading-edge times of the three channels.
+The weights were determined based on the resolution of each individual channel.
+Typically, the central channel was assigned a weight approximately three times larger than those of the peripheral channels, as its sensitive area was fully contained within the LYSO end face.